Guide to the style and tone of writing we want on libcom.org, particularly in the news and blog sections of the website.

 Hyphens - We use hyphenated political labels.
 For example, anti-fascist, anarcho-syndicalist, anarchist-communist, etc.

-For terms related to political labels and terminology, particularly related to class, please take a quick look at our Glossary and try to apply them as we define them there.
+For terms related to political labels and terminology, particularly related to class, please take a quick look at our introductory guide and try to apply them as we define them there.

 Activists – most “activists” aren’t the full-time professional activists that term implies: they’re just normal people, so try to refer to them as such.
 If they are professional or full-time drop-out activists then please specify.
 See also Demonstrators and Protestors.